Inside the Tunis Art Scene: Galleries, Residencies, and Creative Spaces

 Monday-Friday, 2-7pm, or by appointment

-When Aicha Gorgi, the daughter of renowned modern artist and member of the École de Tunis group Abdelaziz Gorgi, took over her father’s gallery Ammar Farhat in 2010, she renamed it and shifted the gallery’s focus from featuring modern to contemporary art.
-She draws on the gallery’s extensive network of local and international artists, collectors, and institutions cultivated over decades to put on a program that features both solo and thematic exhibitions throughout the year.
-The gallery is a leader in identifying and nurturing emerging Tunisian artists and look at cross-cultural themes of local concern.
+When Aïcha Gorgi, daughter of the renowned modern artist Abdelaziz Gorgi and a member of the École de Tunis, took over her father’s gallery, Galerie Gorgi (formerly Ammar Farhat), in 2010, she renamed it and shifted its focus from modern to contemporary art.
+Drawing on a network of local and international artists, collectors, and institutions cultivated over decades, the gallery presents a program of solo and thematic exhibitions throughout the year.
+It has become a key space for identifying and supporting emerging Tunisian artists, while engaging with cross-cultural themes rooted in local contexts.

 Galerie El Marsa